RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 - `.env.development.local`, is used by the local run NPM script `$ yarn start:local`
 - `.env.production.local`, is used by the build to relate version information

+## Writing code
+### Reserved CSS class names
+This project makes use of reserved css class prefixes used by external resources.
+> Updating elements with these classes should be done with the knowledge "you are affecting an external resource in a potentially unanticipated way".

+1. Prefix `uiux-`

+   CSS classes with the prefix `uiux-` are used by external resources to identify elements for use in 3rd party tooling.
+Changes to the class name or element should be broadcast towards our UI/UX team members.

 ## Testing
 To test content you'll need to have Node and Yarn installed.